-it is recommended to use tool such as CIS-CAT (Center for Internet security- Configuration Assessment Tool) to check the compliance of systems configuration against respective CIS benchmarks.
+it is recommended to use tool such as CIS-CAT (Center for Internet security- Configuration Assessment Tool [75]) to check the compliance of systems configuration against respective CIS benchmarks [76].

-It is strongly recommend to protect Linux repositories and Docker registries against the corruption of their data, by adopting protection measures such as hosting a local repository/registry with restricted and controlled access, and using TLS (sec.img.004, sec.img.005, sec.img.006).
+It is strongly recommended to protect Linux repositories and Docker registries against the corruption of their data, by adopting protection measures such as hosting a local repository/registry with restricted and controlled access, and using TLS (sec.img.004, sec.img.005, sec.img.006).
 This repository/registry must contain only signed images or packages.

-6.3.3.3 Confidentiality and Integrity of tenant data (sec.ci.001)
+Confidentiality and Integrity of tenant data (sec.ci.001)

 Tenant data are forwarded unencrypted over the network.
-Since the VNF is responsible for its security, it is up to the VMs to establish secure data plane, e.g. using Ipsec over its tenant network.
+Since the VNF is responsible for its security, it is up to the VMs to establish secure data plane, e.g., using IPsec over its tenant network.

 A Cloud actor must not be able to retrieve secrets used by VNF managers.
-All communications between the VNFM or orchestrator, and the infrastructure must be protected in integrity and confidentiality (e.g. by using TLS) and controlled via appropriate IP filtering rules (sec.lcm.006).
+All communications between the VNFM or orchestrator, and the infrastructure must be protected in integrity and confidentiality (e.g., by using TLS) and controlled via appropriate IP filtering rules (sec.lcm.006).

 The Cloud Infrastructure must onboard only trusted and verified VM images implying that VNF vendors provide signed images (sec.img.001).
 Images from non-trusted sources may contain security breaches or unsolicited malicious code (spoofing, information disclosure).
 It is recommended to scan all VM images with a vulnerability scanner (sec.img.002).
 The scan is mandatory for images from unknown or untrusted sources.